 Another new feature are the space combat sections, which, thankfully, are quite a bit better than the ones featured in LEGO Star Wars 3.

-Owing a lot to PS4 shooter Resogun, these mini-stages mix 2D and 3D by only letting you move up/down/back and forth, but wrapping the stage around a cylinder.
+Ripping off owing a lot to PS4 shooter Resogun, these mini-stages mix 2D and 3D by only letting you move up/down/back and forth, but wrapping the stage around a cylinder.
 Luckily, it's easier to pick and play than it is to explain, with plenty of blasting to be done from your vehicle of choice.

 In terms of gameplay, the levels themselves are the usual winning mix of bad guy bashing, collectible finding and puzzle solving, with the whole game playable in co-op to boot.
 While the game's default "dynamic" split-screen (where the line rotates to show you where your friend is) can quickly get incredibly annoying, and actually stops you doing what you need to do in certain sections (it can sometimes be tricky to aim your batarang if the screen's split in a weird way), it's a god send that you can turn on a standard, vertical split screen option should you so require.